gemguardian/ltiessentials/README.txt

 Moodle profile | http://moodle.org/user/profile.php?id=442195
 Web profile | http://about.me/gjbarnard

+And G. Lesterhuis Lesterhuis Training en Consultancy

 Free Software
 =============
-The LTI Essential theme is software under the terms of the GNU GPLv3 License, please see 'COPYING.txt'.
+The ltiessentiallerenisleuk theme is software under the terms of the GNU GPLv3 License, please see 'COPYING.txt'.

 It is a child theme within 'Essential' - folder 'ltiessential' can be obtained for free from: http://moodle.org/plugins/view.php?plugin=theme_essential